motey/hetzner-storage-box-tool/README.md

 # hetzner-storage-box-tool
-Collection of scripts wrapped into a CLI-bash-tool for common tasks with a hetzner storage box written in python
+CLI-bash-tool for some common tasks with a hetzner storage box written in python

 State: WIP (not usable yet)